1. Your Customer Contract

-(b) If the price for a service is not listed in your Application Form, for example the price for international SMS, we may charge you a fee equal to the cost to us of providing that service plus a reasonable margin.
+(b) If the price for a service is not listed in your Application Form, for example the price for international SMS, we may charge you a fee for providing that service.

-(c) You warrant that you will use the Messaging Services exclusively for the sending of Standard Rate Messages containing Unrestricted Content to End Users and, where the Service supports it, receiving Messages from End Users.
-We may make an extra Charge if you send any Messages that are not Standard Rate Messages, equal to the amount charged to us by the Carrier plus a reasonable margin.
+(c) You may only use the Messaging Services exclusively for the sending of Standard Rate Messages containing Unrestricted Content to End Users and, where the Service supports it, receiving Messages from End Users.
+We may make an extra Charge if you send any Messages that are not Standard Rate Messages.

-(d) Unless otherwise agreed by you and us, you must pay for every Message dispatched using the Messaging Services irrespective of receipt by the intended recipient, provided that we deliver the Message to the relevant Carrier or Provider.
+(d) Unless otherwise agreed by you and us, you must pay for every Message dispatched using the Messaging Services irrespective of receipt by the intended recipient.

 (e) On written request received within 30 days of the Message being dispatched, we will provide evidence that the Message was delivered to the relevant Carrier or Provider.

-(f) Any failure by a Carrier to deliver a Message to the intended recipient is beyond our control and you will not hold us liable in respect of any such failure.
+(f) Any failure by a Carrier to deliver a Message to the intended recipient is beyond our control and we shall not be responsible or liable in respect of any such failure.

 (g) Surcharges are payable in addition to our price for the service.
 Surcharges are subject to change, are passed onto you at cost if applicable, and vary according to the service and carrier supporting the particular service.